rdkcmf/rdk-aamp/README.txt

-abrCacheOutlier 		Outlier difference which will be ignored from network bandwidth calculation(default 5MB.in bytes) abrNwConsistency		Number of checks before profile incr/decr by 1.This is to avoid frequenct profile switching with network change(default 2) abrSkipDuration			Minimum duration of fragment to be downloaded before triggering abr (in secs.default 6 sec). progressReportingInterval           Interval of progress reporting(in msecs.default is 1000 msec) licenseRetryWaitTime               License retry wait interval(in msecs.default is 500msec)
+abrCacheOutlier 		Outlier difference which will be ignored from network bandwidth calculation(default 5MB.in bytes) abrNwConsistency		Number of checks before profile incr/decr by 1.This is to avoid frequenct profile switching with network change(default 2) abrSkipDuration			Minimum duration of fragment to be downloaded before triggering abr (in secs.default 6 sec). progressReportingInterval	Interval of progress reporting(in msecs.default is 1000 msec) licenseRetryWaitTime		License retry wait interval(in msecs.default is 500msec) liveOffset    			live offset time in seconds, aamp starts live playback this much time before the live point.Default 15sec cdvrLiveOffset    		live offset time in seconds for cdvr, aamp starts live playback this much time before the live point for inprogress cdvr.Default 30 sec

 // String inputs
 licenseServerUrl		URL to be used for license requests for encrypted(PR/WV) assets mapMPD				<domain / host to map> Remap HLS playback url to DASH url for matching domain/host string (.m3u8 to .mpd) mapM3U8				<domain / host to map> Remap DASH MPD playback url to HLS m3u8 url for matching domain/host string (.mpd to .m3u8) harvestPath			Specify the path where fragments has to be harvested,check folder permissions specifying the path

 // Long inputs
 minBitrate			Set minimum bitrate filter for playback profiles, default is 0. maxBitrate			Set maximum bitrate filter for playback profiles, default is LONG_MAX. downloadStallTimeout		Timeout value for detection curl download stall in second,default is 0. downloadStartTimeout		Timeout value for curl download to start after connect in seconds,default is 0.